quarkslab/whvp/README.md

 ```

 Its goal is to execute a target function in a Hyper-V partition and save an execution trace if needed.

+You have several possibilities for obtaining the coverage:

+- `no`: no coverage is used, the function is executed until the processor hits the expected return address
+- `hit`: when pages containing code are mapped in the Hyper-V partition, instructions are replaced with software breakpoints and will be restored when they are executed for the first time.
+As a result you'll have the coverage on unique addresses.
+- `instrs`: TF (Trap Flag) is enabled in `rflags` and each instruction will trigger an interruption from the virtual processor.
+As a result you'll have a full coverage of every instructions executed.

+The trace can be saved into a `json` file for further processing or analysis.
+You can choose to record only the encountered addresses or the full processor context.
+You can also replay a specific input (for example found by the fuzzer).

 ```
 $ python .\whvp\scripts\tracer.py --coverage instrs